Pulse: An app-based teen pregnancy prevention intervention

 - Identifying and removing ineligible participants is critical for online enrollment.
 We developed a streamlined procedure to identify and remove scammers (participants who did not meet our eligibility criteria in their first screener attempt, but who changed their responses until they passed the screener) and duplicate users (participants who enrolled more than once) from our study sample.
 In total, we identified and removed 284 scammer or duplicate users, which accounted for 18 percent of 1,588 screener attempts.

-Contributors: Genevieve Martínez-García, Milagros Garrido, and Nicholas Sufrinko
+Contributors: Genevieve Martínez-García, Milagros Garrido, Nicholas Sufrinko, and Emily Miller.

 This publication was made possible by Grant Number TP2AH000038 from the Office of Adolescent Health (OAH), U.S. Department of Health and Human Services (HHS).
 Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the OAH or HHS.